oz123/awesome-c/README.md

 A curated list of C good stuff.
 This list contains *only* [free software][13] for code, and sellers who aren't evil for physical resources.

-This is released under the GNU Free Documentation License, without invariants or a cover - its text is provided in the LICENSE file.
+This is released under a Creative Commons-Attribution-ShareAlike license, version 4.
+You can find its text in the LICENSE file.

 This project is part of [Peers][397] - a community for growing our freedom.
 Support us today!